 Everolimus is a pill taken once a day.

-This drug was recently approved to treat advanced hormone receptor−positive, HER2−negative, breast cancer in women who have gone through menopause.
-It is meant to be used with exemestane (Aromasin) in these women if their cancers have grown while they were being treated with either letrozole or anastrazole.
+This drug is approved to treat advanced hormone receptor−positive, HER2−negative, breast cancer in women who have gone through menopause.
+It is meant to be used with exemestane (Aromasin) in these women if their cancers have grown while they were being treated with either letrozole or anastrazole (or the cancer started growing shortly after treatment with these drugs was stopped).
 This approval was based on a study that showed that giving everolimus with exemestane was better than exemestane alone in shrinking tumors and stopping their growth in post-menopausal women with hormone receptor−positive, HER2−negative breast cancer that had stopped responding to letrozole or anastrazole.

 Common side effects of this drug include mouth sores, diarrhea, nausea, fatigue, feeling weak or tired, low blood counts, shortness of breath, and cough.
 Everolimus can also increase blood lipids (cholesterol and triglycerides) and blood sugars, so your doctor will check your blood work periodically while you are on this drug.
 It can also increase your risk of serious infections, so your doctor will watch you closely for infection while you are on treatment.

-Everolimus is also being studied for use with other hormone therapy drugs and for earlier stage breast cancer.
+Everolimus is also being studied for use for earlier stage breast cancer, with other hormone therapy drugs, and combination with other treatments.
 This is discussed further in the section, “What’s new in breast cancer research and treatment?”